 BYK continually expands and supplements its product portfolio.
 To gear its innovation activities closely to the needs of the markets, the division has its own network of development laboratories, which cooperate closely with customers in the respective regions.
 At the same time, new fields of application are continually tapped for existing or new products.

 Aluminum-based effect pigments comprise the largest part of ECKART’s business.
 Customers use them particularly to achieve silver metallic effects, for example, for car paints or on graphic arts products.
 Aluminum pigments are also used for functional purposes, for example, in the manufacture of aerated concrete.
-Bronze effect pigments generate golden effects in paints, printing inks, and plastic products.
+Copper-based bronze effect pigments generate golden effects in paints, printing inks, and plastic products.
 Customers use zinc pigments in special paints to achieve functional properties, particularly for corrosion protection.

 ECKART GmbH is the division’s operating management company.
 It produces a large part of the effect pigments it sells worldwide in southern Germany (Hartenstein and Wackersdorf).
 Other manufacturing sites are located in Switzerland and Finland, as well as in China and the U.S.